3 Ways To Build On a Bench Press a Goal Plan

 For those who are unsure how much water they should be drinking each day, aim for half your bodyweight in ounces.
 From that point, water intake can be steadily increased if necessary.

-Proper nutrition, ample sleep and good hydration should not be seen as a privilege, rather an essential for developing strength and size.
+Proper nutrition, ample sleep, good hydration and proper supplementation should not be seen as a privilege, rather an essential for developing strength and size.

 If you are fully committed to improving in the gym, then you must be serious about the time spent outside of the gym too.